Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Successful completion of the honors project will allow the designation of honors in that department to be placed upon the permanent record.
 A final copy of the honors project shall be submitted to the library for binding, processing, and inclusion in the library collection.
 In the event that the study is not completed successfully or is not deemed worthy of honors, the student shall be reregistered in independent studies and given a final grade for the course.

-One advantage of a small college is the direct, personal contact between a student and the College faculty who care about that student’s personal, academic, and professional aspirations.
-The student can draw upon the faculty member’s years of experience to resolve questions about social adjustment, workload, study skills, tutoring, and more.
-Perhaps the member of the faculty with the most impact on a student is the academic advisor.
+Academic Advising — A hallmark of Lycoming is the direct, personal contact between a student and the College faculty who care about that student’s personal, academic, and professional aspirations.
+The student can draw upon the faculty member’s experience to identify campus resources that address social adjustment, workload, and study skills.

 By the end of the sophomore year, the student must choose a major and select a major advisor from the major department or program.
 The new major advisor, while serving as a resource, can best advise that student about course selection, graduate school, and career opportunities.